Amr Warda: Volos

-On 28 September 2020, having completed his loan spell at AEL, the 27-year-old has left the White-Blacks for Ángel López Pérez's side.
-The Egyptian international has joined Volos FC on a year contract for an undisclosed fee.
+On 28 September 2020, having completed his loan spell at AEL, the 27-year-old left the White-Blacks for Volos on a one-year contract for an undisclosed fee.
 On 17 October 2020, he scored a goal on his debut in a 2–1 win against PAS Giannina.

 Third spell to PAOK

-On 5 January 2021, after three months at the Panthessaliko Stadium, the Egypt international has returned to Pablo Garcia's squad.
-Greek Super League side PAOK have announced the re-signing of Egypt international winger Amr Warda on a permanent deal from Volos FC.
+On 5 January 2021, after three months at the Panthessaliko Stadium, Warda returned to PAOK on a permanent deal from Volos.

-On 13 July 2021, Egyptian international Amr Warda was kicked out of PAOK's training by the team head coach Răzvan Lucescu due to disciplinary reasons.
-Greek reports indicated that Warda didn't finish his training with the team following a disciplinary offense he committed.
-The team manager Răzvan Lucescu interrupted the training session and refused to disregard the Egyptian's attitude.
+On 13 July 2021, Greek reports indicated that Warda didn't finish his training with the team following a disciplinary offense he committed and was kicked out of the session by the head coach Răzvan Lucescu.
 As a result, Warda was officially expelled of the club, looking the next club of his career.

 Anorthosis Famagusta

-On 29 August 2021, Anorthosis announced the Egyptian international, on a free transfer for an undisclosed fee.
-PAOK will keep a 50% resale rate.
+On 29 August 2021, Anorthosis announced the signing of Warda on a free transfer, with PAOK keeping a 50% resale rate.

-Warda was awarded as the MVP of the Cyprus championship at the PASP event for season 2021–22, based on the voting of the A Division football players themselves.
-The Egyptian winger, in season 2021–22, counted 27 appearances in the league, with 9 goals and 8 assists.
+Warda was awarded as the MVP of the Cyprus championship at the PASP event for the 2021–22 season, based on the voting of the A Division football players themselves.
+He made 27 league appearances, ending his season with 9 goals and 8 assists.

 On 21 July 2022, Anorthosis announced the renewal of Warda's contract until 2023.
+However, his contract was terminated early in January 2023.

+Apollon Limassol

+Not long after, Warda signed for Apollon Limassol on a six-month contract until the end of the 2022–23 season.
+The season had begun with Apollon facing challenges and struggling.
+With Warda in the lineup, Apollon's attacking efficiency improved significantly, helping them climb the ranks and regain their competitive edge.
+He made 19 appearances and counted 4 goals and 4 assists.

+Raja, Doxa and Pharco

+On 12 August 2023, Warda joined Moroccan side Raja Casablanca on a two-year deal.
+Twelve days later, the club announced they agreed to terminate Warda's contract at his request, citing personal reasons, after he paid his release clause.

+Soon after, on 24 August 2023, he signed a contract with Cypriot side Doxa Katokopias, but the agreement was cancelled shortly after, with some reports claiming he was expelled and others suggesting he was not allowed into the country.

+After he was initially reported to have signed with Esteghlal on 28 August, Warda joined another Egyptian side Pharco FC on 9 September.

+Panserraikos

+On 20 December 2023, Greek side Panserraikos announced that Warda would join the club starting from 1 January 2024.
+On 3 May 2024, his contract with the club was terminated by mutual consent.